Machine Learning & Deep Learning in Python & R

 A Verifiable Certificate of Completion is presented to all students who undertake this Machine learning basics course.

-If you are a business manager or an executive, or a student who wants to learn and apply machine learning in Real world problems of business, this course will give you a solid base for that by teaching you the most popular techniques of machine learning and deep learning.
+If you are a business manager or an executive, or a student who wants to learn and apply machine learning and deep learning concepts in Real world problems of business, this course will give you a solid base for that by teaching you the most popular techniques of machine learning and deep learning.
 You will also get exposure to data science and data analysis tools like R and Python.

 Why should you choose this course?

 This course covers all the steps that one should take while solving a business problem through linear regression.
 It also focuses Machine Learning and Deep Learning techniques in R and Python.

 Most courses only focus on teaching how to run the data analysis but we believe that what happens before and after running data analysis is even more important i.e. before running data analysis it is very important that you have the right data and do some pre-processing on it.
 And after running data analysis, you should be able to judge how good your model is and interpret the results to actually be able to help your business.
 Here comes the importance of machine learning and deep learning.
 Knowledge on data analysis tools like R, Python play an important role in these fields of Machine Learning and Deep Learning.